andresfc01/YTMind/docs/technical_architecture.md

    - Generated content is presented to user in chat

 3. **Agent Interaction Flow**

    - User selects or creates an agent
    - System loads agent configuration
    - User interacts with the agent via chat
+   - Agent may use other specialized agents for specific tasks
-   - Agent responses are based on its specialized configuration
+   - Agent responses are based on its specialized configuration and functions

+4. **Multi-Agent Collaboration Flow**

+   - Primary agent receives user request
+   - Primary agent determines if specialized agents are needed
+   - Primary agent delegates specific tasks to specialized agents
+   - Specialized agents process their tasks and return results
+   - Primary agent integrates results and provides final response to user